kenny-t-tran/cyclisticbikeshare/README.md

 <a name="top"></a>
 # [Cyclistic Case Study](#top)
-This data analysis was completed as part of the [Google Data Analytics Professional Certificate capstone course.](https://www.coursera.org/learn/google-data-analytics-capstone?specialization)

 The objective of this analysis is to discover how the use of Cyclistic's bike-sharing service differ between annual members and casual customers.
 I used the insights I gathered to develop a marketing strategy aimed at converting casual customers into annual members.